-TERMINATION AND BIASSING
+TERMINATION AND BIASSING (NOT EIA232)

 If the communications line is left open-ended, the end of the cable acts as a reflector, returning what can appear to be 'true' data signals back down the line.
 A receiver cannot distinguish between 'true' and reflected data, with the result that the 'true' data is corrupted.
-In order to avoid this, a termination resistor is fitted across the line at the final instrument.
-For this instrument, a terminating resistor can be switched into or out of circuit, as shown in section 2.2.2.